jodobear/complete_vue3/notes.md

 ## ERRATA & NOTE

+Re-recorded course with vite 2x

-At the time of recording, the version of Vite was 1.x.
-As of Jan 2021, Vite 2.x has been released which has some breaking changes.
+~~At the time of recording, the version of Vite was 1.x.
+As of Jan 2021, Vite 2.x has been released which has some breaking changes.~~

-I will re-record the course periodically to keep it up to date, but until then please run `yarn add vite@1.0.0-rc.13` when installing Vite to ensure things work correctly.
+~~I will re-record the course periodically to keep it up to date, but until then please run `yarn add vite@1.0.0-rc.13` when installing Vite to ensure things work correctly.~~

 ## Tooling